alternetsoft/AlternetUI/README.md

 Step 1.
 Windows Machine Setup:
 - Install Visual Studio 2022, with C# Desktop development, C++ Desktop development workloads, VS Extenstion Development installed.
 Net 6.0, 7.0, 4.62, 4.81 targeting packs are required.
 - Clone the AlterNET UI repo.
+- Use the "C:\Alternet.UI" folder or any other root folder.
+The folder name should not contain any spaces or non-English letters.

 Step 2. macOS Machine Setup:
 - macOS 10.15 or newer is required.